 For additional information, visit the District health pages.

 Breakfast is served every school day in the multi-purpose room.

-Below is the link for a Free and Reduced Breakfast/Lunch application.
-Every school year a new need application must be completed in order to be considered for acceptance into the program.
+Fill out the Free and Reduced Breakfast/Lunch application.
+Every school year, a new application must be completed in order to be considered for acceptance into the program.